vbouzoukos/vbmongoengine/README.md

 	var result = test.Delete(query);

 ### Update Items
-Update items is performed using the Replace function in Core like the result bellow
+Update items is performed using the Replace function in Container like the result bellow

 	test.Replace(x=>x.Id, itemUpdated);